On singular control problems, the time-stretching method, and the weak-M1 topology: Proof of Theorem using the WM1 topology

 All together, the new state process $X'$ satisfies

 Similarly, set up the new cost components

 and $\calX':=S_2\calX$.
 Assumption \ref{assumption21} clearly holds now with $ u_1=(1,\ldots,1)\in\R^{d_1}$, $ v_1=(1,\ldots,1)\in\R^d$, and $a_0=1$.
 Assumption \ref{assumption22} holds for the new components, where the Lipschitz continuity follows since $S_2$ has a finite norm.
 The invertibility of $S_1$ and $S_2$ enables to go back from the new problem to the original one.
-Also, notice that conditions in Assumption ($A_5$) (b) and (c) regarding the function $h$ are translated now to $h'$.
+Also, the conditions (b) and (c) in Assumption ($A_5$), regarding the function $h$, are translated now to $h'$.

 Another geometric way to look at it is that there are at most $d_1$ vectors in $\R^{d_1}$ such that any point in the cone $\calU$ is a linear combination of these vectors with {\bf nonnegative coefficients}.
 These vectors point to `extreme' directions (being at the boundary of the cone) of the jumps, and the coefficients, being nonnegative, mean that jumps always go in the same directions component-wise.
 For illustration, consider the cone $\{\alpha(-1,-1)+\beta(1/3,1):\alpha,\beta\ge 0\}$ from Figure \ref{fig2}.
 Each point in this cone is indeed a nonnegative combination of the (extreme) vectors $(-1,-1)$ and $(1/3,1)$.